 On some days when there is a large amount of solar energy flowing into the network, it can create challenges for a small grid like Alice Springs.

 Community involvement is essential as we move toward a grid of the future.

 Future Grid and the community

-Future Grid, with partners including Jacana and Power and Water Corporation, will trial what is expected to be the Northern Territory’s first Virtual Power Plant (VPP).
+Future Grid will trial what is expected to be the Northern Territory’s first Virtual Power Plant (VPP).

 The pilot will look at how a VPP - a network of solar powered homes with battery storage - can help keep the grid stable while increasing the amount of clean energy in the Alice Springs power system.

 ALEC is the link between Future Grid and the community – engaging households, local battery installers and the broader public throughout the trial.

 There are opportunities to get involved with Future Grid by joining the community reference group, connecting to the VPP, helping out with events, and much more. you can make a start right now, by liking our Facebook page!

 To express your interest in being involved with the Alice Springs Future Grid project, head to the Future Grid website and fill in your details.

 ALEC has a strong history of supporting solar energy in Alice Springs.
 In 2001, ALEC first posited Alice Springs as a solar city, and was an integral stakeholder in the bid to make Alice Springs a solar city as part of a Federal Government initiative.